Qodat/qodat/readme.md

 **Qodat** is a comprehensive toolkit designed for navigating and utilizing the Oldschool RuneScape (OSRS) cache.
 Initially developed with the ambition of becoming an animation editor, Qodat has evolved into a vital resource for OSRS content creators.

+You can download it here (comes with an auto-updater): https://qodat.github.io/qodat/download.html

 ## Features

 - **Animation Export**: Seamlessly export OSRS monster, player, object, and SFX animations directly into Blender.